RoverRobotics/roverpro-firmware/Avatar_Micro_Robot/Robot_V2/Power_Board/trunk/README.md

 chip that must be handled by the microcontroller.
 So in that sense, it is a system issue that the firmware must compensate for.

-During motor stall events, the tachometer and direction signal oscillate rapidly; much, much faster than the robot is moving, and much faster direction Changes than a real rover robot in the physical world could actually see.
+During motor stall events, the tachometer and direction signal oscillate rapidly indicating highly unrealistic velocity and direction changes for a rover robot in the physical world.
 When the robot is stationary, the tachometer period (time between edges) is often less than 100 timer counts meaning rapid speed.
 The direction bit is changing at a similar rate.
 If this condition is not handled, the firmware simply interprets the stall as rapid speed and highly variable direction, which is obviously suboptimal.